znbn/django-cms/docs/reference/templatetags.rst

 This would typically be used inside a parent-plugin’s render template.
-In this example code below, there is a parent container plugin which renders a list of child plugins inside a NAV block, then the actual plugin contents inside a DIV.contentgroup-items block.
-In this example, the nav block is always shown, but the items are only shown once the corresponding navigation element is clicked.
-Adding this render_plugin_block makes it significantly more intuitive to edit a child plugins content, by double-clicking its nav item in edit mode.
+In this example code below, there is a parent container plugin which renders a list of child plugins inside a navigation block, then the actual plugin contents inside a ``DIV.contentgroup-items`` block.
+In this example, the navigation block is always shown, but the items are only shown once the corresponding navigation element is clicked.
+Adding this ``render_plugin_block`` makes it significantly more intuitive to edit a child plugin's content, by double-clicking its navigation item in edit mode.

 Arguments: